yegor256/blog/shift-m/2020/2020-02-06-david-hillson.md

   Do we really manage risks in software projects or we just let them happen?
 Do we understand what Risk List is for and how to work with it without fear?
-  David is one of the best experts in this area, without any doubts.
 keywords:
   - podcast
   - project management podcast